November 7, 2017

-Construction workers in New York City and across the country face a higher risk of developing a musculoskeletal disorder than all other workers combined.
+In addition to other common construction site accidents, construction workers in New York City and across the country face a higher risk of developing a musculoskeletal disorder than all other workers combined.
 So concludes a recent study by the Center for Construction Research and Training.
 These work-related musculoskeletal disorders (WMSDs) cost over $46 million in 2014 wages, the last year for which such statistics are available, and back injuries accounted for 40 percent of these disorders, particularly among older workers and workers who had been on the job for over five years.

 Ergo-plus.com defines an MSD as an injury or disorder that affects movement of the body’s musculoskeletal system; that is, the muscles, ligaments, tendons, blood vessels, nerves and discs.
 Common types of MSDs include tendonitis, ligament sprains, tendon and muscle strains, and degenerative disc disease, any of which can be caused by constant exposure to workplace risk factors such as being required to constantly repeat the same motions, carry high-force loads, and/or maintain awkward postures.
 All of these activities place excessive force on your joints and overload the muscles and tendons associated with them.

 When your body is repeatedly exposed to these risk factors, you and your body begin to experience fatigue.
 Once that fatigue outruns your body’s ability to recover, the result is a musculoskeletal imbalance.
 This, in turn, eventually becomes an MSD since your body’s natural recovery system is constantly being outdistanced by these injuries.
 It is not surprising that MSDs are often called repetitive motion injuries, overuse injuries, repetitive stress injuries, etc.